AKASHAorg/akasha-docs/docs/tutorials/devkit-tutorials/tanstack-react-router.md

 export const register = (opts: IntegrationRegistrationOptions): IAppConfig => {
   return {
-    rootComponent: () => import('./components'),
+    rootComponent: () => import("./components"),
     mountsIn: opts.layoutSlots?.applicationSlotId as string,
     // this is required for other apps to be able to navigte to our routes
     // diff-add-start
     routes: {
-      defaultRoute: '/home',
+      defaultRoute: "/home",
-      docs: '/docs',
+      docs: "/docs",
-      components: '/components',
+      components: "/components",
     },
     // diff-add-end
     menuItems: {
-      label: 'Extension Devkit',
+      label: "Extension Devkit",
       logo: { type: LogoTypeSource.ICON, value: <SidebarIcon /> },
       area: [MenuItemAreaType.UserAppArea],
       // diff-add-start
       subRoutes: [
         {
           index: 1,
-          label: 'Home',
+          label: "Home",
-          route: '/home'
+          route: "/home",
+        },
-        }, {
+        {
           index: 2,
-          label: 'Docs',
+          label: "Docs",
-          route: '/docs',
+          route: "/docs",
+        },
-        }, {
+        {
           index: 3,
-          label: 'Components',
+          label: "Components",
-          route: '/components'
+          route: "/components",
-        }
+        },
         // diff-add-end
       ],
     },
   };
 };
 ```

 That's it!
 We should now be able to have multiple routes and expose them in the sidebar.

 [@tanstack/react-router](https://tanstack.com/router/latest) has many more features so make sure to read their [docs](https://tanstack.com/router/latest/docs/framework/react/overview).